Brought to you by PepsiCo Recycle Rally

-Brown paper bags become eco-canvases for student work and a perfect way to adorn school hallways for Earth Day.
+Brown paper bags become eco-canvases for artwork and a perfect way to adorn fridges for Earth Day.
 Bonus points if you can source handled bags, because the handles serve as built-in artwork hangers.

 SOURCE: The Gunny Sack

 This isn’t just any recycled crayon.
 It’s a gorgeous earth crayon!
-You can make these with your students, using a muffin tin.
+You can make these with your kids using a muffin tin.
 You just need to sort out the right colors.

 SOURCE: Hello, Wonderful

 STEM and recycling go together wonderfully!
-Let this idea from Hello, Wonderful be featured in the makerspace or STEM center in your classroom.
-You can challenge students to make mazes or something else entirely.
+This idea from Hello, Wonderful is a great way to challenge kids to make mazes or something else entirely.

-Herald spring with this easy crowd pleaser: the large plastic bottle bird feeder.
-Reach out to local stores or nature centers for bird seed donations, have your students bring in bottles, and then show the class this short video to get them started constructing their feeders.
+Herald spring with this easy crowd-pleaser: the large plastic bottle bird feeder.
+This short video will teach kids how to get started constructing their feeders.

 SOURCE: Sandy Toes and Popsicles

-Tin cans are easy to get your hands on, and they can go a long way in organizing your classroom supplies.
-Get your students involved by having them help decorate the cans.
-They’ll really take ownership in this, which will hopefully help them want to keep supplies more organized.
+Tin cans are easy to get your hands on, and they can go a long way in organizing supplies.
+Get your kids involved by having them help decorate the cans.
+They’ll really take ownership of this, which will hopefully help them want to keep supplies more organized.

 SOURCE: Childhood 101

-Give old T-shirts new life with this craft by making chair fidgets in your classroom.
-This uses a simple braiding technique, and your students will love helping out.
+Give old T-shirts new life with this craft by making chair fidgets.
+This uses a simple braiding technique, and your kids will love helping out.

-Students can work together to create an aluminum-can recycling center for the cafeteria or other school common areas (like the teachers’ lounge!).
-Watch the video above to get the simple instructions and learn how your classroom and school can make recycling fun and rewarding with Recycle Rally.
+Kids can work together to create an aluminum-can recycling center.
+Watch the video above to get the simple instructions and learn how your school can make recycling fun and rewarding with Recycle Rally.

 SOURCE: Crafts by Amanda